Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/MS3README.md

 * Share a book with a friend via social media
 * Reset a their goal commitment
 * Prevent user for saving the same book twice
+* Specify error message on sign up page (currently it is : "please match the requested format")

 ## Technologie Used